-The Alberta government's 2019-20 budget released in October 2019 imposed a four-year funding freeze for AHS.
-In February 2020, an independent comprehensive review of AHS was released, which includes a number of recommendations for AHS to potentially reduce costs and improve system performance.
-As well, in February 2020, the Alberta Health Minister launched a formal review of the continuing care system, which currently has separate legislation for home health care, supportive living and long-term care.
-The review is expected to be completed in 2021.
-In response to the independent review of the AHS, AHS released its proposed long-term implementation plan in October 2020 (the "AHS Performance Review Proposed Implementation Plan"), noting that as a result of the pandemic it has been directed to proceed carefully, putting patient care first.
-In addition, AHS noted that all proposed continuing-care initiatives in the plan are on hold pending the outcome of the Alberta Health review into the continuing care system in order to ensure alignment.
+In February 2020, the Alberta government launched a formal review of the continuing care system, which currently has separate legislation for home health care, supportive living and long-term care.
+The Facility-Based Continuing Care Review Final Report was released in May 2021, identifying 42 recommendations to transform and modernize Alberta's facility-based continuing care system.
+The Alberta government noted its intention to implement the recommendations and explore future legislation and funding requirements.
+As part of the 2022-23 budget announcement in March 2022, the government advised that new streamlined continuing care legislation is anticipated in the spring of 2022.
+One of the report's recommendations calls for a transition to 4.5 hours of care in long-term care and 4 hours of care in supportive living.
 The Company is unable to predict whether the Alberta government or AHS will adopt changes in their funding or regulatory programs, and if adopted and implemented, the impact, if any, such changes will have on the Company's business, results of operations and financial condition.
 See "Risk Factors - Risks Related to the Business - Risks Related to Government Funding and Regulatory Changes".